-This is one of the most connected neighborhoods in the city, with easy walking distance to multiple major employment hubs, light rail access, and some of Seattle's best dining and entertainment just blocks away.
-It's a neighborhood built around convenience, and it delivers on that promise in a way few others can.
+Denny Triangle sits between downtown Seattle and South Lake Union, and that location tells you everything about who lives here and why.
+It is one of the most connected neighborhoods in the city, with easy walking distance to multiple major employment hubs, light rail access, and some of Seattle's best dining and entertainment just blocks away.

-Just steps away you'll find Jazz Alley, a full jazz dinner theatre and one of Seattle's most iconic live music venues.
-It's the kind of place that reminds you that for all its modern polish, Denny Triangle has real culture woven into it.
+Just steps away sits Jazz Alley, one of Seattle's most iconic live music venues, a full jazz dinner theater that has been booking serious national and local talent for decades.
+It is the kind of place that reminds you that for all its modern polish, Denny Triangle has real culture woven into it.

 On Saturdays through summer and into fall, the neighborhood hosts a seasonal market featuring Washington-grown produce, local food makers, and over 100 booths each week.
-With views of the Space Needle it brings a strong sense of community to an otherwise urban setting — and it's one of those touches that makes the neighborhood feel more alive than you might expect.
+With views of the Space Needle it brings a genuine sense of community to an otherwise urban setting.

 Once people experience the ease of living in Denny Triangle, the central location tends to spoil them for anywhere else.
 It's hard to give up when everything is this close.